 Like Flowers Or Art?
 Visit the Japanese Tea Garden For A Combo Of Both

 The Japanese Tea Garden is located in the Golden Gate Park of San Francisco.
 While this one is not free, we felt as though it was a beautiful piece of the Golden Gate Park, and a must-visit while you’re there.
 It was $9 for non-residents.
 Senior and youth ages are charged $6 for non-residents.
-A way to avoid this fee is to go on a Monday, Wednesday or Friday before 10am for free admission.
-Make sure to also arrive early in the day, as parking and traffic becomes a nightmare later in the day.
+A way to avoid this fee is to go on a Monday, Wednesday, or Friday before 10 am for free admission.
+Make sure to also arrive early in the day, as parking and traffic become a nightmare later in the day.
 We wish we knew some of those facts before going, but it’s not a big deal: it was one of the few expenses we had while experience San Francisco on a budget!

-The Japanese Tea Garden allows its visitors to experience beauty, tranquility and harmony in a Japanese-style garden.
+The Japanese Tea Garden allows its visitors to experience beauty, tranquility, and harmony in a Japanese-style garden.